awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 1. Use a CloudFormation template to set up an EventBridge rule to monitor the model registry for newly\-approved models\.

-1. Create the SageMaker project, which seeds your Github repositories with model build and deploy code\.
+1. Create the SageMaker project, which seeds your GitHub repositories with model build and deploy code\.

 1. Create your Jenkins model build pipeline with the model build seed code\.